Khaldoon Al Mubarak: Career

-He has been characterized as "one of the royal family’s most trusted advisers" and having "a close relationship with the Crown Prince Mohammed bin Zayed Al Nahyan."
+He has been characterized as "one of the royal family's most trusted advisers" and having "a close relationship with His Highness the President Mohamed bin Zayed Al Nahyan."
 When the Abu Dhabi government was restructured in 2006, Al Mubarak became chairman of Executive Affairs Authority and a member of the Executive Council for the Emirate of Abu Dhabi.
-He is also an Abu Dhabi Education Council member, a director of the Abu Dhabi Council for Economic Development (ABCED), and chairman of the Organization & Administration Department.
+He is an Abu Dhabi Education Council member, a director of the Abu Dhabi Council for Economic Development (ABCED), and chairman of the Organization & Administration Department.
 Al Mubarak is co-chair of the United States Chamber of Commerce's US–U.A.E.
 Business Council, which was established in 2007, chairman of the Abu Dhabi Media Zone Authority, and vice-chairman of the Abu Dhabi Urban Planning Council which was established in 2007.

-Al Mubarak is also a board member of the Supreme Petroleum Council (SPC) of the Government of Abu Dhabi and the chairman of the Emirates Nuclear Energy Corporation (ENEC), Abu Dhabi Commercial Bank.
-He is also co-chair of the Abu Dhabi-Singapore Joint Forum.
-Within the UAE, Mubarak is considered to be one of the key investors, and plays a major role in the Economic diversity plan to move away from oil and put more focus into aerospace, manufacturing and utilities.
+Al Mubarak is a board member of the Supreme Petroleum Council (SPC) of the Government of Abu Dhabi and the chairman of the Emirates Nuclear Energy Corporation (ENEC), Abu Dhabi Commercial Bank.
+He is co-chair of the Abu Dhabi-Singapore Joint Forum.
+Within the UAE, Mubarak is considered to be one of the key investors, and plays a major role in the economic diversity plan to move away from oil and put more focus into aerospace, manufacturing and utilities.
 He sits on boards including ALDAR Properties, the Emirates Foundation and the First Abu Dhabi Bank, which was formed by a merger of First Gulf Bank and National Bank of Abu Dhabi.
 He is the chairman of Emirates Global Aluminum (EGA), an aluminum conglomerate.
 Al Mubarak is chairman of the advisory board for the Global Manufacturing and Industrialisation Summit (GMIS), which is a joint initiative by the UAE Ministry of Economy and the United Nations Industrial Development Organization (UNIDO).
 In 2018, Al Mubarak was appointed as the first Presidential Special Envoy to China by UAE President Sheikh Khalifa bin Zayed.
+He is also the vice chairman of the Emirati government owned investment firm, MGX.

 Al Mubarak is a member of the Board of Trustees for New York University, and oversaw the development of a campus in Abu Dhabi.
+He said a New York-based property lawyer, Marty Edelman, was a bridge between Abu Dhabi and the NYU during the “long, hard negotiations” before the campus was set up in 2010.
+Edelman is known as “Abu Dhabi’s Man in Manhattan” and is a trusted adviser of the Al Nahyan family.
+Valued for diplomacy and deal-making, Edelman also collaborated closely with Al Mubarak and Sheikh Mansour to help facilitate their acquisition of Manchester City F.C. in 2008.

 Al Mubarak was the first chairman of board of Imperial College London Diabetes Center (ICLDC) which opened in Abu Dhabi in 2006.